PedrobyJoao/pedrobyjoao.github.io/content/posts/habits.md

 There are some books, articles and videos about it.

+Just found this summary for Atomic Habits, it might be worth to take a small read: [Atomic Habits Summary](https://jamesclear.com/atomic-habits-summary)

 Books that I read and I recommend:

 - Tiny Habits, BJ Fogg